piotrmurach/tty-pager/README.md

   end
 end

-# wait for the interface to be closed
+# wait for the paging tool to be closed
 pager.wait
 ```